Kanchenjunga Trek

 The Kanchenjunga Trek is best for trekkers who want a challenging yet rewarding journey.
 It offers a unique experience with remote and rugged terrain.
 This Kanchenjunga trek includes steep climbs, rocky paths, uphill and downhill sections and high altitude terrains.
 Some sections of the trail may be narrow or uneven due to the lack of development.

-The average trekking day lasts 6 to 8 hours, which requires good physical fitness, endurance and strength.
-Also, you need to be mentally strong because being physically strong is’nt enough for the high altitude areas.
+But it doesn’t involve some serious climbing skills you just need to be able to walk like 6 to 8 hours daily in average and be in good physical fitness with endurance and strength.
+Also, you need to be mentally strong because being physically strong isn’t enough for the high-altitude areas.
 It may not be suitable for newcomers or those looking for comfortable route.
 If you are an experienced trekker seeking a true Himalayan challenge with untouched nature, the Kanchenjunga trek is waiting for you.

 What to Expect on the Kanchenjunga Circuit Trek

-Along the way you can also witness the simple and authentic way of living life of local people.
-You’ll stay in local teahouses or lodges for a warm meal and a night to spend, run by local families, and witness the warm culture of Limbu and Rai communities who have lived in these mountains for centuries.
+Along the way trekkers also witness the simple and authentic way of living life of local people.
+Most of the accommodation will be in local teahouses or lodges for a warm meal and a night to spend, run by local families, and witness the warm culture of Limbu and Rai communities who have lived in these mountains for centuries.

-Overall, you can anticipate a wild adventure, one that blends raw Himalayan geographies with meaningful cultures.
+In the end, this is a wild adventure, that blends raw Himalayan landscapes with meaningful cultures.

 Cultural Highlight